 In some cases, applicants may be admitted conditional on the successful completion of one or more recommended courses before enrollment in the program.

 No, but work experience is recommended.
 It is also a key component to finding a full time job after graduation from the MFE.
-Our 2011-2012 class has an average of almost 3.5 years of work experience.
+Click here to view the average years.

 Formal training in economics and finance is not required, but preferred.
 Though there is no specific degree requirement, most students will have undergraduate or graduate degrees in finance, economics, statistics, mathematics, engineering, computer science or other similar quantitative fields.
 The common requirement for all students in the program is that they enter it with a high level of intellectual curiosity and a strong interest in finance.
 Please see our Prerequisite Course List for further information on preparation for the MFE.

 Because our admissions process is comprehensive, and we review all of the aspects of a candidate's background, including professional skills, test scores, coursework completed, recommendation letters, essays, interview results, etc., it is impossible to tell a candidate whether she or he will be successful without seeing the full application.
 That said, although we typically select students who have impressive academic backgrounds, we also look for people with great professional skills and have, at times, and in certain circumstances, admitted candidates with lower GPAs, but with valuable experience.
 Please note, however, that our process is extremely competitive.

 For students who have not taken a math course in more than 5 years, we do recommend some type of refresher course in order to excel in the program.
 If you are required to take a math course as part of conditional acceptance to the program, we will accept the grades from any accredited college or university.